xinyuezhang93/seainfo6150-final-project-team-4/README.md

 **If the user tries to select air conditioning for a vehicle that can't have it, an error will be displayed.**

 This logic is already implemented.
 On your seat number input, add the following handler `onChange={setProductOption.bind(null, 'hasAirConditioning')}`

 ###### Floormats color (required)
-A user must select any hex/rgb color for their floormats color.
+A user must select a hex/rgb color for their floormats color.

 On your floormats color input, add the following handler `onChange={setProductOption.bind(null, 'floormatsColor')}`

 ##### Premium options